luapower/luapower-all/ui.md

 [ui] windows are a thin facade over [nw] windows.

+Windows are elements, so all element methods and properties apply.

 -------------------------------------- ---------------------------------------
 `ui:window{...} -> win`                create a window. see [nw] for options.

 `win:close()`                          close a window.

 `win:free()`                           close & free a window.

 __native properties__